wahidyankf/treehouse-frontend-02-responsive-layout/README.md

-# TTH ... - P.. - ...
+# TTH Frontend - P02 - Responsive Layout

 ## Introduction

-This is the ... of the ... .
-The complete instruction of the project can be seen in [project_instructions.pdf](https://github.com/wahidyankf/.../blob/master/project_instructions.pdf), and the initial code and assets can be seen in the `initial_assets` folder.
+This is the second of the Team Treehouse Techdegree.
+The complete instruction of the project can be seen in [project_instructions.pdf](https://github.com/wahidyankf/treehouse-frontend-02-responsive-layout/blob/master/project_instructions.pdf), and the initial code and assets can be seen in the `initial_assets` folder.

 ## Usage

 ### Demo pages

-You can see the demo page [here](https://wahidyankf.github.io/.../).
+You can see the demo page [here](https://wahidyankf.github.io/treehouse-frontend-02-responsive-layout).

 ### Result